MihaiAC/electron-goal-tracker/README.md

 - Add success/error notifications;
 - Consider auto-saving instead of manual save;
 - Validate the loaded data matches the expected schema; handle malicious, corrupted data?;
-- Autosave on window close?
-Ok if it takes a bit of a delay;
 - Increment with buttons;
 - Minimize in bar, like Steam, Discord;